 - Are breastfeeding or plan to breastfeed.
 It is not known if GILENYA passes into your breast milk.
 You and your doctor should decide if you will take GILENYA or breastfeed.
 You should not do both.

 Tell your doctor about all the medicines you take or have recently taken, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Especially tell your doctor if you take medicines that affect your immune system, or have taken them in the past.
+Especially tell your doctor if you take medicines that affect your immune system, including corticosteroids, or have taken them in the past.

 Know the medicines you take.
 Keep a list of your medicines with you to show your doctor and pharmacist when you get a new medicine.